 In the episode “The Wheel” from the first season of Mad Men, creative director Don Draper displays his intuitive knowledge of human psychology and effectively uses it in advertising.
 When his advertising firm creates an ad campaign for a Kodak slide projector, he focuses not on the product’s technical specifications but on the emotional reasoning that may lead consumers to desire it.
 Using photographs of his own wife and children, he relates on a human level to Kodak’s executives.
 He comes up with the name “the Carousel” for the product, stating that the product is “a time machine” that lets its users “travel the way a child travels; around and back home again to a place where we know we are loved.”

 Of course, this is a fictional scenario involving fictional characters.
 However, it certainly rings true and tells us something about how top advertisers’ minds work.
-While it is often useful to include technical specifications when marketing a product or service, the real “hook” of a successful campaign—what gets people to really want that product—are the psychological tricks used in an ad.
-Persuasion techniques can range from downright manipulative (such as subliminal messaging, which has actually been legally prohibited in many parts of the world) to the benign to actually be beneficial for both seller and consumer.
+While it is often useful to include technical specifications when marketing a product or service, the real “hook” of a successful campaign—what gets people to really want that product — is the psychological tricks used in an ad.
+Persuasion techniques can range from downright manipulative (such as subliminal messaging, which has been legally prohibited in many parts of the world) to benign to be beneficial for both seller and consumer.

 Psychological Tricks in Digital Marketing – Types

 So, what are these psychological tricks for selling products?
 Before we delve into them in more detail, it is worth mentioning that these can be powerful tools, so use them with care and responsibility!
 Once you have learned psychology in digital marketing, why not enlist a company like ALT Agency?
 For more information, check out https://www.altagency.co.uk/services/digital-marketing/seo/, which can help you with the technical side.